mvgame74/mvgame74/README.md

 # Education

 ### Makers (March 2021 - July 2021)
+As the training we received at Makers was completely online, but still using Zoom for meetings, workshops and pair-coding, I can adapt to working on remote, though I am happy to work with others in person too.
 OOP, TDD, MVC, Ruby, Rails, Javascript, Node.js, React, PostgreSQL, MongoDb, Rspec, Jasmine,HTML, CSS.
-As the training we received at Makers was completely online, but still using Zoom for meetings, workshops and pair-coding, I can adapt to working on remote, though I am happy to work with others in person too.

 ### Fycsa (2001)
-Html, Java, Javascript, SQL
+Bootcamp in Spain based on C, Html, Java, Javascript, SQL

-### Colex (1998-1999)
+### Colex
 Law Practice Postgraduate: Civil, Criminal, Taxes, Administrative

-### Universidad Complutense de Madrid (1992-1998)
+### Universidad Complutense de Madrid
 Law Graduate

 # Interests